Black Friday 2021 Deal Hub: Save on Apple, Google, TVs, home goods, more

 Apple Black Friday deals

+Headlining all of the best Apple deals, you can now score AirPods Pro with the new MagSafe Charging Case at $159.
+That’s down from the $249 price tag that these launched with earlier this fall and down to a new all-time low.

+Delivering everything the original pair of Apple’s flagship earbuds did, the recently-refreshed AirPods Pro pack ANC alongside a companion transparency mode, Spatial Audio support, and Hey Siri.
+Packed into the same form-factor as before, the refreshed charging case will yield 24 hours of playback, but now supports MagSafe on top of its original Qi and Lightning options.
+Get all of the details in our launch coverage and then head below for more.

-With Black Friday now under a week away, all of the deals are now beginning to pour in on the Apple front.
-Right now, Amazon is now taking $60 off a selection of Apple Watch SE models headlined by the GPS 40mm Aluminum style at $219.
+Also on sale, Amazon is now taking $60 off a selection of Apple Watch SE models headlined by the GPS 40mm Aluminum style at $219.
 Normally fetching $279, you’re looking at the best price of the year at $60 off.
 Hitting what we’re expecting to be the Black Friday sale price as we first spotted via Target’s ad, this going to be the best price of the holiday season.

 Regardless of which model you end up strapping to your wrist, Apple Watch SE delivers many of the same features as the flagship Series 7, but in a more affordable package.
 You’ll of course still find a bevy of fitness tracking features like exercise tracking and heart rate monitoring, which are backed by a swim-proof design and a Retina OLED display.